Know What You Can Afford First

 30. Don’t talk about financing or payment plans.

+What’s the best strategy when buying a car from a dealer with cash?
 Even if you are paying in cash, tell them you want to finance the purchase.
 The dealership makes more money if you finance your purchase through in the them.
 Also, do not tell them what you can afford for a monthly payment because they will immediately go to the upper range and just beyond.